itarato/ProgressTracker/README.md

     [mem] all 2928 init 524288 total 1073217536 | [time] step 0.68 total 4.92
     [mem] all 2928 init 524288 total 1073217536 | [time] step 0.22 total 5.13
     [mem] all 2928 init 524288 total 1073217536 | [time] step 0.16 total 5.29

-Tiny PHP classes to measure PHP process, performance and resource consumption.

-ProgressTracker has 3 type of performance trackers and 3 types of reporters.

 Progress trackers
 -----------------